 Before Reading This Manual This section explains the notes for your safety and conventions used in this manual.
-Chapter 1 Overview This chapter provides an overview and precautions for the disk array and its features configured with this array controller.
-Chapter 2 Array Configuration and Management [BIOS Utility] This chapter explains the BIOS Utility setup procedure.
+Chapter 1 Overview This chapter describes an overview, configuration precautions for the disk array, and the array configuration flow.
+Chapter 2 Array Configuration and Management [BIOS Utility] This chapter explains the procedure to set up BIOS Utility.
 BIOS Utility is a basic utility to set up and manage the array controller.
-Chapter 3 Preparations for Using a Disk Array Controller This chapter explains how to update the device drivers and how to apply a hotfix.
-Chapter 4 Array Configuration and Management [ServerView RAID] This chapter contains an overview of and product requirements for ServerView RAID Manager, and describes how to install and use the program.
-Chapter 5 Array Configuration and Management [GAM] This chapter contains an overview of and product requirements for GAM, and describes how to install and use the program.
-Chapter 6 Replacing a Hard Disk Drive This chapter explains maintenance related issues, such as hard disk drive replacement.
-Appendix This section explains ServerView RAID event log and GAM event log.
+Chapter 3 Preparations This chapter explains how to update device drivers and apply hotfix.
+Chapter 4 Array Configuration and Management [ServerView RAID] This chapter explains an overview of and requirements for ServerView RAID Manager, and how to install and use it.
+Chapter 5 Array Configuration and Management [GAM] This chapter explains the overview and requirements of GAM, and how to install and use it.
+Chapter 6 Replacing Hard Disk This chapter explains maintenance related issues, such as hard disk replacement.
+Since the procedure varies depending on the management tools used, read the description concerning your management tool.
+Appendix This section explains the event codes for ServerView RAID and GAM, and the notes on the array controller usage.